awesto/django-shop/docs/reference/search.rst

 ``myshop/cms_apps.py``.
 This apphook names a file with urlpatterns.
 Locate that file and add the following entry:

+TODO: mention that a ProductModel used in a catalog, must also inherit from CMSPageReferenceMixin.

 .. code-block:: python

 	from django.conf.urls import url